Selecting a Business Partnership Type

-A qualified joint venture is a special kind of partnership in which two spouses who jointly own a business can elect to file their income taxes separately to avoid having a file a complicated partnership tax return. in this case, each spouse files a Schedule C for his or her share of the net income of the business.
+A qualified joint venture is a special kind of partnership in which two spouses who jointly own a business (not a corporation) can elect to file their income taxes separately to avoid having a file a complicated partnership tax return.
+In this case, each spouse files a Schedule C for their share of the net income of the business.
 If the couple is filing jointly, both Schedule C's are included in the joint tax return.
-You can read more about how a qualified joint venture works, and the restrictions.

 Partnerships and Tax Issues

-As you are considering partnership type, you should also consider how a partnership (and a multiple-member LLC) is taxed.
-The partnership, as a whole, files an information return on Form 1065 and the individual partners receive a Schedule K-1 showing the share of the partnership profits or losses for the year.
+As you are considering a partnership type, you should also consider how a partnership is taxed.
+The partnership, as a whole, files an information-only return on Form 1065, and the individual partners receive a Schedule K-1 showing the share of the partnership profits or losses for the year.
 The Schedule K-1 is included in each partner's personal tax return, so each partner pays income tax on their share of the net income of the partnership.

 Read more about how a partnership pays income taxes.